OlehKozina/OlehKozina/README.md

 ### Hi, I'm Oleg!👋

-I'm a Front-end Developer with an extreme passion for what I'm doing.
+I'm a Front-end Developer with an extreme passion for web development.
 I produce cross-browsing websites that are both functional and aesthetically appealing.
-I keep myself updated with all the latest changes and trends so that all my projects are built according to the latest standards.
-Besides I develop my skills every day to be more efficient in the sphere of Web Development.
+I keep myself updated with all the latest changes and trends so that all my projects built according to the latest standards.
+Furthermore I develop my skills regularly to be more efficient in  Web Development.
 I'm an excellent problem-solver with perfect communication skills.
 I am looking for an opportunity to apply my skills and knowledge to make a beneficial impact on the web.